SoLoPO: Unlocking Long-Context Capabilities in LLMs via Short-to-Long Preference Optimization: SoLoPO: Short-to-Long Preference Optimization

 Recall that a key challenge in long-text alignment lies in the inefficiency of data construction and training.
 Thus, \textit{can we represent long-context PO via short-context PO, thereby making data collection and training more tractable?} We analyze the upper bound of general long-context PO loss, demonstrating the viability of this approach based on the redundancy hypothesis.

 \paragraph{Redundancy hypothesis and compression rate.} Redundancy, pervasive in human language~\citep{Wit2013WhatIL,Sloane1951PredictionAE}, while potentially aiding human comprehension, may adversely affect LLMs~\citep{li-etal-2023-compressing,pan-etal-2024-llmlingua}.
-Particularly in task-aware scenarios~\citep{huang-etal-2024-fewer,li2024snapkv,xu2024recomp}, the model only needs to focus on key information relevant to defined objectives.
-Therefore, we can use \textit{compression rate}~\citep{compression_rate} denoted as $c$, as a unified lens to observe long-context tasks, which refers to the information ratio between task-relevant content and the original long text.
-Most long-context tasks, such as question answering and in-context learning, can abstract essential task-relevant content from the original text~\citep{bai-etal-2024-citrus,huang-etal-2024-fewer}, yielding $c<100\%$.
-As a special case, long-context machine translation~\citep{long_doc_mt_survey,long_doc_mt} has a compression rate $c=100\%$.
+Particularly in task-aware scenarios~\citep{huang-etal-2024-fewer,li2024snapkv,xu2024recomp}, for a long context $c_{long}$ and a task instruction $I$, the model only needs to focus on relevant key content $c_{rel}$ while ignoring irrelevant content $c_{irr}$.
+Therefore, we can use \textit{compression rate}~\citep{compression_rate} denoted as $\rho$, as a unified lens to observe long-context tasks, which refers to the information ratio between $c_{rel}$ and $c_{long}$.
+Most long-context tasks, such as question answering and information extraction, require only task-relevant excerpts from the source text~\citep{bai-etal-2024-citrus,huang-etal-2024-fewer}, yielding $\rho<100\%$.
+As a special case, long-context translation~\citep{long_doc_mt_survey,long_doc_mt} has a compression rate $\rho=100\%$.